rfo909/RForth/README.md

 Compiled
 --------
-As in normal Forth, RFOrth has a colon compiler, which lets us define new words.
+As in normal Forth, RFOrth has a built-in compiler mode, which is enabled by the COLON word, and lets us define new words, terminated by SEMICOLON.
 ```
 : NewWord .... ;
 ```

 The colon must be space separated from the name of the new word and the colon definition is terminated by a semicolon.
-I mention this, because in ACode.txt the colon is *not* separate from the name, because in that file, those are *tags* for the Assembler, not invocations of the colon compiler.
-The colon compiler is initiated at tag :COLON in ACode.
+I mention this, because in ACode.txt the colon is *not* separate from the name, because in that file, those are *tags* for the Assembler (symbolic names for addresses), and not invocations of the colon compiler.
+The colon compiler is written at tag :COLON in ACode.

 In ACode the returning from a function is done with the assembly code "ret".
 The SEMICOLON word in Forth calls "ret" as well, after doing various housekeeping.